sa-concept-refactoring/doc/main.typ

       - refactor
         - tweaks

-=== Existing Features
+=== Existing Refactorings
-We did not find any specific language server features related to concepts.
-Some basics like symbol rename seem to work well though.
+Looking at the refactoring features no feature could be found which can be used on concepts.
+As concepts were introduced with C++20 it is quite to the world of C++ and therefore not much of support exists yet.

+For other scenarios multiple refactorings already exist e.g. switching statements within an if.
+Looking at the existing refactoring code helped to understand the how a refactoring is done.

 === Testing
 The LLVM project strictly adheres to a well-defined architecture for testing.
-To align with project guidelines, automated unit tests must be authored prior to the acceptance of any code contributions.
+To align with #link("https://clangd.llvm.org/design/code.html#testing")[project guidelines], automated unit tests must be authored prior to the acceptance of any code contributions.

 Unit tests can be added within this directory:
 - llvm-project